bowenyu066/language-shapes-reasoning/final_blog.md

 For fine-tuning experiments, we adapt Llama-3.1-8B on the Chinese GSM8K training set using Low-Rank Adaptation (LoRA) with rank 32 and $\alpha=64$, targeting all attention and MLP projection matrices.
 Training proceeds for 500 steps with learning rate $10^{-5}$ and gradient accumulation over 2 steps.
 This lightweight adaptation tests whether representation bottlenecks can be overcome with modest additional training.

-### Evaluation Protocol
+### 3.3 Evaluation Protocol

 All models receive problems formatted with language-appropriate prompts instructing step-by-step reasoning and a final numerical answer in the format `#### <number>`.
 We extract answers via regex matching and evaluate exact numerical correctness.

 For SOTA models on MMATH, we use a maximum token budget of 8,192 and evaluate across five languages (English, Chinese, Japanese, Spanish, Thai).
 For open-source models on GSM8K, we sweep maximum token budgets from 128 to 4,096 to analyze accuracy as a function of generation length, revealing how quickly models converge to their peak performance in each representation.
 More detailed configurations can be found in the appendix.

-### Token Length Analysis
+### 3.4 Token Length Analysis

 To measure representation efficiency independent of any single tokenizer's biases, we tokenize model outputs using five different tokenizers: Qwen3-8B, DeepSeek-V3, Seed-Coder-8B, Llama-3.1-8B, and GPT-4o (via tiktoken).
 For fair comparison, we restrict analysis to problems where the model answered correctly in both English and Chinese, ensuring we compare token counts for successful reasoning chains rather than failed attempts.
 We report the ratio of Chinese to English token counts, where values below 1.0 indicate that Chinese uses fewer tokens for equivalent reasoning.
 We also analyze raw character lengths to distinguish intrinsic density (characters) from realized density (tokens).

-## Results and Analysis
+## 4. Results and Analysis

 We present findings from three experiments that progressively investigate the relationship between representation choice and reasoning quality.
-Our results support the thesis that representation density affects token efficiency but not necessarily task performance—provided the model has been adequately trained on the target representation.
-Crucially, we distinguish between *intrinsic density* (information per character) and *realized density* (information per token), showing that the gap between them—the **Encoder Gap**—determines whether theoretical efficiency translates to computational savings.
+Our results support the thesis that representation density affects token efficiency but not necessarily task performance, when the model has been adequately trained on the target representation.
+Crucially, we distinguish between **intrinsic density** (information per character) and **realized density** (information per token), showing that the gap between them.
+We call this the **Encoder Gap**, that determines whether theoretical efficiency translates to computational savings.

 ### 4.1 SOTA Models Exhibit Representation-Invariant Accuracy

 Our first experiment evaluates whether well-trained frontier models achieve similar reasoning accuracy across representations encoding the same mathematical content.
-If reasoning quality depends only on information content rather than representation format, we would expect accuracy to remain stable across representations while output lengths vary with intrinsic density.
+We hypothesize that, if reasoning quality depends only on information content rather than representation format, the accuracy should remain stable across representations while output lengths vary with intrinsic density.

 **Accuracy Results.** Table 1 presents accuracy on MMATH across four languages for three frontier models.
-ChatGPT-5.1 achieves 80.0% accuracy on English and 78.3% on Chinese—a gap of merely 1.7 percentage points.
+ChatGPT-5.1 achieves 80.0% accuracy on English and 78.3% on Chinese, with a gap of merely 1.7 percentage points.
 DeepSeek-V3.2 shows even stronger representation invariance, with English at 88.5% and Chinese at 87.7% (0.8% gap).
 Across all three models, the maximum accuracy gap between any two languages remains under 10 percentage points.

 ![Figure 2: MMATH accuracy across languages (English, Chinese, Spanish, and Thai)](/figures/en_vs_zh_vs_es_vs_th_mmath.png)